dindahaf/30-Days-of-Code/README.md

 **Progress**
 - disable eslint prop/types
-- code about section, venue section with react
+- code about-section, venue-section with react
 - moving the data into data.js file

 **Questions**
 - I have tried to put `'eslint-disable react/prop-types'` into .eslintrc.cjs file on the extends side and side part which return same result. then whats difference beetween those side?
 -

+## Meeting 12

+**Progress**
+- complete 90% of freeCodeCamp
+- install clsx and tailwinf-merge
+- restructure code using clsx and taiwind-merge